AbdelrhmanAhmed99/trip-memories/README.md

 - The paths in the `face_processor.py` file need to be configured if you are running the project locally.
 The paths are initially configured for a Colab environment.

 - The output is a `.pkl` file containing memorable frames.
 You can visualize these frames in any way you prefer and are not limited to using the `generate_annotated_video` function in the `visualization.py` file.
+## Known Limitations

+The current version of the system has a few limitations that will be addressed in future work:

+1. **Cabin Motoring**: The system can struggle with totally rotated faces for pose estimation and correction.
+This is a challenge that we plan to tackle in the upcoming iterations.

+2. **Image Enhancement**: Until the image enhancement module is added to the pipeline, the system could face issues for parts of the trip footage that are highly degraded.
+We are aware of this limitation and are working on a solution.

+3. **Emotion Classification**: Model results could be further improved.

+## Future Work

+We have several improvements planned for the future:

+1. **SPIGA Training**: We plan to further experiment with training SPIGA on different datasets that are more relevant to the driving scenarios, such as DMD.
+This could address the bottleneck between the face detection model and SPIGA.

+2. **EmoFan Model**: We plan to retrain the EmoFan model after modifying it by replacing its simple attention mechanism with a more complex one on a recently accessed data, AffectNet.

+3. **Image Enhancement**: We will continue our experimentation on image enhancement using the DMD database.
+This will help improve the quality of the footage, especially those parts that are highly degraded.

 ## Experiments